ueberdosis/hocuspocus/docs/src/docPages/impressum.md

 Represented by: Sven Adlung, Patrick Baber, Nick Hirche, Philip Isik, Timo Isik, Philipp Kühn, Hans Pagel, Sebastian Schrama

 We don’t provide email support for hocuspocus, but if you have some legal issues, privacy or security concerns, send us an email to [humans@hocuspocus.dev](mailto:humans@hocuspocus.dev).
 For everything else, [please use GitHub issues](https://github.com/ueberdosis/hocuspocus-issues/issues).
+We’ll make sure to get back to you quickly.

 ## Dispute resolution
 The European Commission provides a platform for online dispute resolution (OS): https://ec.europa.eu/consumers/odr.